The Perfect 2-Day Itinerary To Busan I Wish I had On My First Visit

 While flying might look faster on paper, all the extra steps at the airport can make the whole experience feel less convenient.

-There are daily flights with multiple airlines like Jeju Air, and Jin Air and will set you back around $50.
+There are daily flights with multiple airlines like Jeju Air and Jin Air, and they will set you back around $50.

 Where to stay in Busan

-Choosing where to stay in Busan can be a little more tricky than in Seoul.
-The subway network isn’t as extensive, so getting around usually means switching lines or hopping on a bus.
+Choosing where to stay in Busan can be a little trickier than in Seoul.
+The subway network isn’t as extensive, so getting around usually means switching lines (which takes more time) or hopping on a bus.

 Busan Station area